ingadhoc/product/product_management_group/README.rst

 Products Management Group
 =========================

-This module creates a new group called "Products Management", only users on that group can create, edit or unlink products.
+This module creates a new group called "Products Management".
+Only users on that group can create, edit or archive products.

 IMPORTANT: this module overwrite rules on ir.model.access (except for the "read" mode)